rq/rq/docs/results.md

 Python functions may have return values, so jobs can have them, too.
 If a job returns a non-`None` return value, the worker will write that return value back to the job's Redis hash under the `result` key.
-The job's Redis hash itself will expire after 500 seconds after the job is finished.
+The job's Redis hash itself will expire after 500 seconds by default after the job is finished.

 The party that enqueued the job gets back a `Job` instance as a result of the enqueueing itself.
 Such a `Job` object is a proxy object that is tied to the